Epicsteve2/Stephen-s-Bootleg-Osu/README.md

 This project contains a user manual, as well as code examples

 # Requirements
-Test and compiled on `Java JDK 10.0.2` with IntelliJ IDEA
+Tested and compiled on `Java JDK 10.0.2` with IntelliJ IDEA

 Game resolution is locked to `1200 x 900`